bhc91/ReWheel/docs/design-decisions.md

 ### Problem statement

-We need a way to handle database operations for our automotive parts application, **PartWatch**.
+We need a way to handle database operations for our automotive parts application, **ReWheel**.
 The application includes user registration, roles, parts listings and purchases.
 We need to decide on an efficient way to interact with our SQLite database that will also support future scalability when we move to a more robust database.

 ### Decision